BinauralMeet/binaural-meet/docs/sharedContents.md

   - Contents has id, type, text (URL), pose, size, name and owner_name properties.

 - Way to sync
-  - Via Jitsi
-    - Each participant's property has contents.
-    - When leave, the contents are owned by the next participant.
-    - When update, the packet will sent to the owner.
-  - Via relay
-    - Contents are owned by relayServer and properties are not used.
+  - Contents are owned by dataServer.
-    - Relayserver does not distinguish owners.
+  - The dataServer does not distinguish owner.
-    - When update, packet will update the content on the server and relayed.
+  - When updated, the packet will update the server's content, and it will be relayed to necessary participants.

 ```tsx
 class MapObject{